Sydney Valpy Radley-Walters

 Sydney Valpy Radley-Walters CMM, DSO, MC, CD, nicknamed "Rad" (January 11, 1920 - April 21, 2015), was a tank commander in the Canadian Army.
-Credited with 18 German tanks and many other armoured vehicles, he was the leading Western Allies' tank ace of the Second World War.
+Credited with destroying 18 German tanks and many other armoured vehicles, he was the leading Western Allies' tank ace of the Second World War.

 Early life

 Radley-Walters was born in Gaspé, Quebec in 1920, the son and grandson of Anglican ministers.
 He graduated from Bishop's College School and Bishop's University in 1940.

 Military career

 Radley-Walters was commissioned a second lieutenant in the Sherbrooke Fusilier Regiment in October 1940.
 The regiment was redesignated the 27th Armoured Regiment (The Sherbrooke Fusilier Regiment) in January 1942 and embarked for England in October 1942.
 The regiment was part of the 2nd Canadian Armoured Brigade, supporting the 3rd Canadian Infantry Division landing in Normandy on D-Day 6 June 1944.
 Radley-Walters commanded a Sherman tank during the Battle of Normandy.
 On D-Day + 1, in fighting with the 12th SS Panzer Division, near Saint-Germain-la-Blanche-Herbe, Radley-Walters had his first kill, a Panzer IV.
 Radley-Walters commanded a tank squadron in the regiment.
 His unit may have killed "tank ace" Michael Wittmann of the 101st SS Heavy Panzer Battalion, though there is no definitive proof.
 This claim has been disputed by 3 Troop, A Squadron, 1st Northamptonshire Yeomanry tank regiment gunner Joe Ekins, who also claims to have killed Wittmann.
 The investigative TV program Battlefield Mysteries investigated the competing claims and concluded that, based on the measured ranges and location of the strike on Wittman's tank, one of the Sherbrooke tanks was probably responsible.
 Their position was 150m from Wittman, and on the same side as the strike.
 The Northamptonshire tanks were over a kilometer away and on the opposite side.
 However the show has been criticized by historians for its lack of evidence to prove its conclusions, it is based largely on the postulations put forward by Canadian author Brian Reid in 2005.
-There are also significant discrepancies with the 1985 Investigation conducted by After the Battle publication.
-Which was based largely on the detailed account of the battle recorded in the 1st Northamptonshire Yeomanry War Diary and eye witness accounts.
+There are also significant discrepancies with the 1985 investigation conducted by After the Battle publication, which was based largely on the detailed account of the battle recorded in the 1st Northamptonshire Yeomanry War Diary and eye witness accounts.